nsimplex/rundst/README.md

     * Ctrl-R provides reverse lookup on the command history.
     * Tab provides autocompletion based on the command history.
     * A prompt with the master shard name followed by "> " precedes command input.
-* Sending EOF (Ctrl-D) over an empty input line is translated into a `c_shutdown()` command for the master shard.
-This causes the whole cluster to exit gracefully.
 * Support for easily installing/updating beta branches.

 ## Usage